 Individual research projects.
 The manner of study will be determined by the student in consultation with the instructor.
 Students must receive written approval of their project proposal from a department member before registering for the course.
-This course may be offered in 2013-2014.

 Prerequisites: Two previous art courses and permission of the instructor and department chair.
 Credits: 1 or 1/2